 Sample size is the number of observations selected from the population to represent a characteristic of the population.
+Operations that did not have the item of interest or were out of business at the time of data collection have been excluded.

-Response rates is the proportion of the sample that responds to the survey.
+Response rate is the proportion of the above sample size that completed the survey.